 As with most public parks, physical activities are extremely possible.
 On a sunny day in London, you’ll find people roller blading, cycling, walking, jogging, throwing frisbees, and even swimming.

 90 plaques set in the ground create a seven-mile-long-walk which takes you within sight of locations associated with Princess Diana during her life.
 In the southwest corner of Hyde Park, you’ll find the fountain.
 It symbolises her openness and has three bridges which will lead you the its heart.
 For a look at how beautiful the water flows, make sure you watch the video below.
 It also shows many more activities and things to do in Hyde Park, including the coolest winter activity on the planet!
 Well, according to me 😉

 The Sunny News YouTube channel, shares even more advice for things to do and what you’ll need to know about London.
-This includes tips for you first trip to London, pub advice, ideas for how to exchange money, and a shopping guide.
 The blog also has a Guide for Americans Visiting London which is a collection of the top experiences I recommend.
 You’ll definitely want to bookmark it and visit the Pinterest boards created to help trip planning too.

 The Sunny News YouTube community is full of Londoners, Americans, and people preparing to visit London.
 It’s a great place to ask your questions and get authentic answers from not just me but tons of people who know about London.
 I hope to see you there.
 Of course, feel free to leave questions in the comments here too!